 This book by Ben Horowitz is pretty up-front and informative about the harsh realities of starting a business.

-Horowitz comes from a background of starting, investing in, managing tech companies and more, and he also runs a blog which millions read to help them with their own businesses.
+Horowitz comes from a background of starting, investing in, managing tech companies, and more, and he also runs a blog that millions read to help them with their own businesses.